 Most nurses work in hospitals.
 Physician offices, nursing and residential care facilities and home health care services also provide job opportunities for nurses as well as schools, clinics, and government and military offices.
 Nurses are in demand, according to the Bureau of Labor Statistics, mainly because of the aging population and the number of individuals who may have access to health care services as a result of federal health insurance reform.

 What does Trident Technical College offer?

 Trident Technical College is the largest provider of nursing education in the Lowcountry.
-Our new 90,000-square-foot Nursing and Science Building features sophisticated nursing simulation labs with programmable mannequin patients, which allow students to develop competencies in a variety of health care settings, including birthing, pediatrics and geriatrics, before being placed in clinical rotations in local hospitals.
+Our new 90,000-square-foot Nursing and Science Building features a state-of-the-art nursing simulation center.
+In addition to gaining clinical experience in local health care settings, students participate in learning activities in the simulation center to develop competencies in a variety of areas.
+The center uses programmable adult, pediatric and newborn mannequins; maternal mannequins that give birth; and the same equipment and supplies found in the actual clinical environment.
 TTC’s program offers a curriculum with options for students to earn a diploma or associate degree.
 The sequential program levels prepare students for progressive roles of nursing practice: the practical nurse and the registered nurse.

 - Apply to Trident Technical College.
 Before you can apply to the Nursing program you must meet all general college admission requirements and apply to TTC.

 - Contact a Nursing navigator in the Hub to review the Nursing program admission requirements, plan your course of study, select and register for classes, and assist with the Nursing application process.
 Navigators can be reached at 843-574-6436 or online and via email.

 - Meet the admission requirements for your chosen Nursing program.